Learning objective

 - Conduct a sharing circle using a small, soft ball and the following questions:

-- Name one thing about your body that you feel good about and why.
+- Name one thing about yourself that you feel good about and why.
+This can be to do with your body or another quality.

-- Name one singer or actor who has made you compare your body to his/hers.
+- Name one celebrity (musician, actor, athlete...) who has made you compare your body to his/hers.

 - Name how you might feel if you came to school on free dress day in your school uniform?